Tarragona

+Tarragona ([tərəˈɣonə]; [taraˈɣona]; Tarraco) is a coastal city and municipality in Catalonia (Spain).
+It is the capital and largest town of Tarragonès county, the Camp de Tarragona region and the province of Tarragona.
+Geographically, it is located on the Costa Daurada area on the Mediterranean shore.

+During the period of the Roman Empire, Tarraco was one of the most prominent cities of Hispania, as the capital, successively, of the Roman provinces of Hispania Citerior and Hispania Tarraconensis.

+The Archaeological Complex of Tàrraco is a UNESCO World Heritage Site.

 History

+Punic Etymology

+Ta-Aragona in Phoenician language means "the Aragona", the native Iberian term for the Ebro Valley.

-Origins
+Mythical Origins

 One Catalan legend holds that Tarragona was named for Tarraho, eldest son of Tubal in c.
 2407 BC; another (derived from Strabo and Megasthenes) attributes the name to 'Tearcon the Ethiopian', a seventh-century BC pharaoh who campaigned in Spain.
 The real founding date of Tarragona is unknown.